rudhn2001/cashew_quality/README.md

 ### 9. Results and Graphs

-- Since the model has been trained, the results and graphs are stored in exp19 directory :
+- Since the model has been trained, the results and graphs are stored in exp19 directory:
 ```bash
 cd exp19
 ```